History of the Czech language: Baroque period

 The period from the second half of the 17th century to the second third of the 18th century was marked by confiscations and emigration of the Czech intelligentsia after the Battle of White Mountain.
 The function of the literary language was limited; it left the scientific field first, the discerning literature later, and the administration finally.
 Under the rule of Holy Roman Emperor Ferdinand II, who also reigned as king of Bohemia, the use of Czech was discouraged due to its association with Protestantism, and relegated to a spoken peasant tongue.
 However, puppeteers continued to use Czech for public marionette shows, and popular legend has it that this preserved the Czech language from extinction at home.

 Meanwhile, prestigious literary styles were cultivated by Czech expatriates abroad.
 The zenith and, simultaneously, the end of the florescence of prestigious literary styles are represented by the works of Jan Amos Komenský.
 The changes in the phonology and the morphology of the literary language ended in the previous period.
 Only the spoken language continued its development in the country.
 As a consequence of strong isolation, the differences between dialects were deepened.
 Especially, the Moravian and Silesian dialects developed divergently from Common Czech.

 Printed documents used the same orthography as in the previous period.
-Only the two kinds of l are not differentiated any more.
+Only, the two kinds of l are not differentiated anymore.
 The semicolon occurs as a punctuation mark for better and clear organization of excessive and complicated complex sentences.
 Digraphs with irregular elements of diacritics are still used in hand-written texts.

 The first ideas of the National Revival were in so-called defences of the Czech language.
 The most likely first such work is Dissertatio apologetica pro lingua Slavonica praecipue Bohemica ("The defence of the Slavic language, of Czech in particular"), written in Latin by Bohuslav Balbín.